European Journal of Counselling Theory, Research and Practice

 Position Papers

 Position papers focus on subjects or fields of work which, in the author’s opinion, need readdressing.
 A clear position with possible actions, should be made on the subject.
 Position papers would normally be between 1000-3500 words in length.
+These are normally invited papers.

 Opinion Papers

 Opinion Papers are original reports and personal views on a given topic or field of work (focusing on the author’s views).
 Claims and assertions should be supported with facts, statistics, or published research studies.
 Opinion papers would normally be between 1500-5000 words in length.
+These are normally invited papers.

 Techniques, interventions and strategies section

 As an applied journal, we are interested in receiving articles about counselling techniques, interventions and strategies.
 Articles would normally be between 750-1500 words in length.
+Short articles will be reviewed by one or more journal editors.

 Invited papers & keynotes